bwx0/MPEResearch_WeedDetector/README.md

 - Step 3: Use `yolo_tools/yolo_slicer.py` to augment and convert the exported dataset into one that can directly be used by YOLOv8.
 - Step 4: Use `yolo_tools/yolo_train.py` to train the model with the prepared dataset (the one named `{your_dataset_name}_final`).

+The `imgsz` value should remain the same for both training and inference (e.g. 640); otherwise, the results may be unreliable and meaningless.

+To improve the frame rate, you can lower the `imgsz` for both training and inference, but this comes at the expense of reduced *detection capacity*, in the sense that a reassembled image of size 500x500 can maintain its full detail (without scaling) when used with a model trained at `imgsz=640`.
+However, it will require scaling if the model was trained at `imgsz=480`.
+If you know the target environment has sparse vegetation (fewer green areas), you can safely reduce `imgsz` to achieve higher frame rates without significant drawbacks.

 ## Troubleshooting

 ### OpenCV error when using `cv2.VideoCapture()` to read a video